 The Chamber has never depended on government grants or funding, a matter of great pride to its members and of course has kept the Chamber on its toes knowing that each buck starts and continues with their enterprise in raising it.

 The Chamber’s history involves a fascinating exegesis.
 Just think of it for a moment.
 It arranged the first shopping week in Parramatta in 1912.
 That was not accomplished by a Town Crier walking down Church Street ringing a bell to summon anyone who happened by, or even the President of the Chamber acting in that role.

 No, this was social media early twentieth century style as in face-to-face persuasion rather than Facebook chatter and, as in major papers when people feasted on local news.
 It was the forerunner of many such successful ventures attended by thousands.

 Many businesses have had a long association with the Chamber.
-For example, Jackson Optical came on board in 1965.

 The first paid employee joined the Chamber in 1992 and its first female President Betty Barrie, was elected in 1993.